Back to News

 • Open in Ableton — warped, named, and arranged into scenes.

-No sign-up, no "you've used your free 10 minutes," nothing leaves your computer.
+No sign-up, no "you've used your free 10 minutes," and your audio never leaves your computer.

 The part other tools skip: it's already arranged

 This is where Quota Stems stops being a separator and becomes a head start.
-When it's done you don't get a folder of WAVs — you get an Ableton Live 12 set with every stem on its own named track, warped to the song's detected tempo, sliced into cue-point scenes (intro, verse, chorus) so one row fires a whole section in time, and Follow Actions chaining the scenes so it loops itself, hands-free.
+When it's done you don't get a folder of WAVs — you get a ready Ableton Live 12 set, or an Akai Force / MPC project that's near one-to-one with it: every stem on its own named track, warped to the detected tempo, sliced into the sections you set — even 8- or 16-bar blocks, or detected cue points — so one launch fires a whole section in time, with Follow Actions chaining them so it loops itself, hands-free.
+It doesn't try to guess your intro and chorus; you tell it how to cut, and it nails it.

 Open the project and you're already working.
 No tool-chain, no manual warping, no dragging four files onto four tracks.